 Modalities and Influences

-As a longtime improvisor, actor, comedian and teaching artist, I have witnessed and experienced first-hand the impact of theatre and dramatic play on building confidence, joy, freedom and openness.
-Whether through role-play, using characters to give voice to inner emotions, exploring past events through monologues and scenes, drama and theatre have the power to heal and allow for a safer way to examine the psyche.
+As a longtime improvisor, actor, comedian and teaching artist, I have witnessed and experienced first-hand the impact of theatre, dramatic play and expressive arts (sandtray, painting drawing) on building confidence, joy, freedom and openness in individuals, couples and families.
+Whether through role-play, using characters to give voice to inner emotions, exploring past events through monologues and scenes, envisioning your ideal life through artistic images, theatre and expressive arts have the power to heal and allow for a safer way to examine the psyche.
 LGBTQIA+ clients have explored gender identity, expression, and sexual identity through dramatic play, in a loving and safe space.
-I believe that it is extremely important to experience joy, and to remember that feeling freedom to express one's deepest and most authentic self is a radical form of healing.
+I believe that it is extremely important to experience joy, individually and collectively, and to remember that feeling freedom to express one's deepest and most authentic self is a radical form of healing.
 We need to give ourselves permission to have fun, to be silly, and to break the rules!!!
 Kids are born instinctively knowing how to play, be present, and use their imaginations.
 Often adults have unlearned this natural ability, and I love to bring this sense of fun and play into sessions, when beneficial.

 An important technique in psychotherapy is mindfulness.
-Mindfulness is evident and foundational to many psychotherapeutic modalities that have developed over the years.
-Acceptance and Commitment Therapy (ACT) is one modality that utilizes the concepts of mindfulness.
-Presence and acceptance of all emotions that arise, without trying to control or deny them, is an important element to many treatment modalities.
-I have witnessed the power of mindfulness in opening up an allowance for emotions to arise and be felt fully, which is powerful in the process of uncovering and healing psychic wounds, identify irrational beliefs and uncover negative thought patterns.
-I have learned from many teachers, including Pema Chodron, John Kabat-Zin and Tich Nacht Han, the importance of unconditional acceptance of oneself, others, and our present conditions.
+Mindfulness involves nonjudgmental presence and acceptance of thoughts and emotions as they arise, without controlling or denying them, and is evident and foundational to many psychotherapeutic modalities that have developed over the years (ACT, DBT etc.).
+I have witnessed the power of mindfulness in the process of uncovering and healing psychic wounds, identifying irrational beliefs and uncovering negative thought patterns.
+I personally have been influenced by many philosophers, mentors and teachers, including Pema Chodron, John Kabat-Zin and Tich Nacht Han, the importance of unconditional acceptance of oneself, others, and our present conditions in order for evolution to occur.

 My Approach & Experience